shipshapecode/ember-cli-release/README.md

   Message to use when committing changes to the working tree (including changes to `package.json` and `bower.json`), where `%@` is replaced with tag name.

+- `manifest`

+  Default: `[ 'package.json', 'bower.json' ]`

+  A set of JSON manifest files to replace the top-level `version` key in with the new tag name.

 - `yes`\*

   Default: `false`